MicrosoftDocs/Viva/Viva/insights/advanced/admin/dynamic-metric-load.md

 * **Application ID**: Select your App service principal from Step 1
 * **Publish type**: Single-tenant

 Also, when you specify the datasets that the app registration needs to query, for a dynamic Viva Insights dataset, the name should be: **VivaInsightsDataset_Report_v1_[Viva Insights query name]**.
-For the static Viva Insights dataset, select **VivaInsightsDataset_PersonReport_V1**.

 > [!NOTE]
 > If you want to edit properties or datasets associated with the app, [use these steps](/graph/app-registration#update-app-registration-entry).